TYPES OF ESTATE AND ESTATE PLANNING DECISIONS:

 Ensures that your assets and personal belongings will be distributed as you wish after you die.

-Transfers your assets to a Trust that holds title to your property or assets for the benefit of another and is managed by a person called your Trustee.
-Trusts can go into effect after you die or immediately after created when still living.
+Ensures that your assets and personal belongings will be distributed as you wish via transferring your assets to a Trust that holds title to your property or assets for the benefit of another and is managed by a person called your Trustee.
+Trusts can be funded while you are still living or after you die.

 Allows you to have full use of your property/assets while you are alive.
 Some, but not all, allow you to have full use of your property/assets while you are alive.

-The Probate Court must determine the authenticity of the Will and officially appoint the Executor named in the will.
-This is a legal process that can delay a beneficiary receiving their assets and can be costly.
-Does not have to go through the probate process, thus saving time and money.
+The Probate Court must determine the authenticity of the Will and officially appoint the Executor named in the will A Trust avoids the probate process and most trusts do not have court supervision.

 Depending on the state, the assets could be subject to estate taxes.
-Depending on the type of Trust, the assets may not be subject to estate taxes.
+Certain trusts can avoid estate taxes.

-Covers all property in your name.
+Covers all property in your name that do not pass by other means (joint tenancy, beneficiary designation).
 Covers only property listed in the Trust.

 All Assets going through probate become a matter of public record.
 Assets named in a Trust remain private.